wave2future/dUsefulStuff/ReadMe.markdown

 This library is intended as a container of useful defines and classes which can make life easier when developing iPhone applications.
 It's built as a set of static libraries, ready to go.
 Of course you can also use the source code as well.

-The only difference between the Release and debug versions is that the Debug versions contain debug code which logs information out to the standard out via NSLog().
-Generally speaking you won't need this unless you want to see whats going on inside a particular class from the library.

 # Installing

-This is if you want to just use the library.

 1. Download the latest dmg file.
-This contains compiled versions of the library for the devices (iPhone and iPad) and simulator, in both debug and release versions.
+This contains compiled versions of the library for the devices (iPhone and iPad), simulator, documentation and some sample graphics.
 1. Copy the library contents to a folder somewhere.
 For example, ~/projects/libs/dUsefulStuff
-1. Create a group within Frameworks in your XCode project.
-1. Drag and drop one of the four libraries into the group:
+1. Drag and drop the dUsefulStuff.framework folder to xcode.

-	 /Release/iphoneos/libdUsefulStuff.a
-    /Release/iphonesimulator/libdUsefulStuff.a
-    /Debug/iphoneos/libdUsefulStuff.a
-    /Debug/iphonesimulator/libdUsefulStuff.a

-1. Select all the .h header files and drag them into the group as well.
-1. Add the following to the library search path build setting: '${SRCROOT}/../libs/dUsefulStuff/$CONFIGURATION/$PLATFORM_NAME' That will ensure that no matter what you are building, the correct library is used.
-1. Now add the libdUsefulStuff.a library to your targets.
-Don't worry about it being the wrong one, at link time, the correct one will be selected.
-This is just so that the linker knows it needs the library.
+1. Add the header imports you need to your project.
+As this is a framework, you can now use the framework style syntax.
+For example
+   #import &lt;dUsefulStuff/DCUIRating.h&gt;

 # The library